anodejs/node-ssltunnel/README.md

 In order to run this module you will need to download and install nodejs (don't worry, it is small): http://nodejs.org/#download

 Additionaly, you will need to create client and server SSL certificates.
 The easiest way to do so is to use openssl [http://www.openssl.org/].
-The steps are the same for both client and server certificates:
+The steps are the same for both client and server certificates.
+Note that you have test certificates to play with under the testcerts folder.

 	dimast@DIMAST-LAPTOP /d/src/mygithub/temp